-Latest medium-term independent forecasts for the UK economy were published in November and the new forecasts see a downgrade in expected growth for every year following the recent budget.
-Most years reduce by -0.1%, but this year and 2026 both reduce by -0.2%.
-The general opinion of the markets is that the recent Budget does not do enough to generate growth, has inflationary elements to it and will result in interest rates coming down slower, with reducing investment.
-The last forecast published by the OBR was in line with the previous outlook, but remains very favourable in comparison to the independent forecasts, especially in the outer years.
+Latest medium-term independent forecasts for the UK economy were published in February and the new forecasts see a downgrade in expected growth for 2025 from 1.3% to 1.0% following the recent budget.
+2026 to 2029 sees very gradual growth from 1.5% to 1.7% The general opinion of the markets is that the recent Budget does not do enough to generate growth, has inflationary elements to it and will result in interest rates coming down slower, with reducing investment.
+The new forecast from the OBR to accompany the Spring Statement from the Chancellor is also expected to show a significant downgrade from the growth estimate of 2.0% for 2025 which was widely viewed as being optimistic at best.

-Base rates are expected to continue to reduce through 2025.
-The average independent forecast for the next 12 months is for interest rates to move down to 4.1% by the end of 2025 and 3.7% by the end of 2026.
+Base rates are expected to continue to reduce through 2025, but only slowly.
+The average independent forecast for the next 12 months is for interest rates to move down to 4.2% by the end of 2025 and 3.6% by the end of 2026.
 Previous pronouncements from the government on the state of the public finances and the implications of the budget certainly served to reduce consumer confidence (down -7% in a single month), but this change may well be short-term and some recovery may be seen as we move through 2025, especially if the overall budget impact is eventually viewed by the consumer as less severe than initially perceived.